Catani's generalization of collinear factorization breaking: QCD Factorization in IR limits

 where $\js^{(0)}$ is the tree-level soft current, $\js^{(1)}$ is the one-loop soft current, and so forth.

-\subsection{COLLINEAR FACTORIZATION}
+\subsection{Collinear factorization}

 Scattering amplitudes in QCD also factorize when two or more external on-shell momenta become collinear to each other.
 Collinear factorization and the corresponding splitting processes are classified into two categories: TL and SL, as discussed above.
 We are interested in the behavior of the scattering amplitude $\Amp$ in the kinematic configuration in which $m$ of the $n$ external partons become parallel to each other.
 Without loss of generality, we assume that the collinear momenta are $p_1,\ldots,p_m$ and define their sum as $p_{1\ldots m}$.
-Since the decaying parent particle is generally off-shell $(s_{1\ldots m}\equiv p_{1\ldots m}^2\neq 0)$, we define an on-shell vector
+Since the decaying parent particle is generally off shell $(s_{1\ldots m}\equiv p_{1\ldots m}^2\neq 0)$, we define an on shell vector

 such that it fulfils $\wp^2=0$.
-Then we introduce the Sudakov parametrization for the collinear momenta~\cite{Catani:1999ss,Catani:2011st} as follows
+Then we introduce the Sudakov parametrization for the collinear momenta~\cite{Catani:1999ss,Catani:2011st} as follows:

-where the vector $\wp^\mu$ denotes the collinear direction and the light-like auxiliary vector $n^{\mu}$ ($n^2=0$) is necessary to specify how the collinear direction is approached or, equivalently, to specify the transverse components $k_{\perp i}$ ($k_{\perp i}\cdot \wp = k_{\perp i}\cdot n= 0$, with $k_{\perp i}^2<0$).
+where the vector $\wp^\mu$ denotes the collinear direction and the lightlike auxiliary vector $n^{\mu}$ ($n^2=0$) is necessary to specify how the collinear direction is approached or, equivalently, to specify the transverse components $k_{\perp i}$ ($k_{\perp i}\cdot \wp = k_{\perp i}\cdot n= 0$, with $k_{\perp i}^2<0$).
 Now, the $m$-parton collinear limit is precisely defined by scaling the transverse momenta $k_{\perp i}^{\mu}$ with an overall factor $\lambda$, and then setting the limit $\lambda\rightarrow 0$.
 If we keep the most singular terms in $\lambda$ and neglect subdominant terms, we obtain the following amplitude-level factorization~\cite{Catani:2011st}